FCAS Education

 Dr. Alex Cringan

-The Alex Cringan Memorial Scholarship Fund, sponsored by FCAS, is a scholarship created to raise environmental awareness in future generations.
+The Alex Cringan Memorial Grant, sponsored by FCAS, provides funds to raise environmental awareness for future generations.
 Dr. Alex Cringan was a Colorado State University Professor of wildlife biology, a founding member and past president of the Fort Collins Audubon Society, a frequent field-trip leader, and a friend and a role model for many FCAS members.
-Shortly after his passing in October 2012, FCAS created the Alex Cringan Fund to provide small grants for educational purposes.
-The purpose of the scholarship is to provide financial assistance for teachers and students involved in a project teaching or researching natural resources so they can enhance their skills and share their knowledge with others.
-The scholarship kick-off is this fall, August 2019.
-Click here for an application.
+Shortly after his passing in October 2012, FCAS created the Alex Cringan grant to provide money for educational purposes.
+The purpose of the grant is to provide financial assistance to teachers and students involved in a project teaching or researching natural resources so they can enhance their skills and share their knowledge with others.

 EDUCATION COMMITTEE